 Computer Delivered IELTS – Things to Keep in Mind

-With 100% the same marking criterion, this computer-delivered IELTS requires the candidates to submit answers on the screen instead of a paper.
+With 100% the same marking criterion, this computer-delivered or CD IELTS requires the candidates to submit answers on the screen instead of a paper.
 All the aspects of the test, from timings to pattern to questions remain the same except for the fact that instead of 10 minutes, that are allotted after listening test to transfer answers to the answer sheet, candidates are given 2 minutes to check their answers after completion of the test.
 Also, there is no change in the speaking test; it is same as the one on one interview with the examiner.

 The primary benefit of this test is for the candidates who are more accustomed to typing.
 A decent typing speed with a prior introduction to the operating system helps the candidate in computer-delivered IELTS.